Boohun/tarot_webapp/README.md

 # Tarot Web App
-This is a GitHub Pages-ready tarot card picker.
+This is a mobile-friendly tarot card picker for GitHub Pages.